Mountea-Framework/MounteaFrameworkWebsite/docs_src/DialogueSystem/GettingStarted/PluginConfiguration.md

 ## 1. Tutorial Page

 In order to simplify the process of setting up the system, we are providing in-engine tutorial which serves a purpose of quick tutorial.
-You can open the tutorial panel using the **Mountea Dialogue System** toolbar menu.
+You can open the tutorial panel using the **Mountea Dialogue Menu** toolbar menu.
 This Tutorial page also has the ability to navigate you to specific parts, for example: *Project Settings*, *Plugin Folder* or specific *Config folder*.

 This Tutorial page should provide just enough information to kickstart your project.